-About tanks with love.
+О tanks with love.
 Today we will begin another series of articles in which the "pictorial" part, let us say so, will prevail over the textual.
-Let it be our kind tank Murzilka and Young Technician in one package.
+Let it be a kind of our tank Murzilka and Young Technician in one package.
 And the stories about various interesting tank moments will come from illustrations.
-And then I recently read an article “about armor” on VO, but I didn’t see any interesting illustrations in it ...
+And then I recently read an article “about armor” on “VO”, but I didn’t see any interesting illustrations in it ...
 At least there will be an interesting “video sequence”, and maybe something interesting will be found in the text ...
-In addition, today in Russia we have a fashion for everything “remote”, here we are “remotely” today we will visit a rather unusual museum of armored vehicles and look at its exhibits.
+In addition, today in Russia we have a fashion for everything “remote”, and here we are “remotely” today we will visit a rather unusual museum of armored vehicles and look at its exhibits.

 Judging by the first illustration, the desire to mislead one's neighbor and not get anything in return may have been manifested by people for a very long time, but in the mechanical flesh it really only began to clothe itself in the era of steam.
 So the steam armored car, Cowen, proposed in 1855, was one of the first such developments, but they didn’t give the project a go, because the then British Prime Minister Disraeli considered him uncivilized!
 And it’s interesting that this shows the extremely low cost of human life.
 Groshovy, you could say.
 One has only to recall the attack of the light cavalry brigade near Balaclava ...
 She was admired, but it was a massacre, not a war, for this it was necessary to judge those responsible.
 People did not understand that it was necessary to fight so that your opponent was already connected in advance and lay face down in the dust, and you ... could do anything with him ...
 However, it was obvious that the five wheels on Cowen’s car made it difficult to control, that the roads it needs high quality, and most importantly, a lot of such machines will be needed to protect Britain.
 The fact is that there was a ring road project around the coast.
 And so that BA Cowen would patrol her and, if there was a threat of landing, would come to a dangerous place!
 Of course, then no one would dare to build a road in various difficult places.